Do you want to force users on your website to use clean image filenames in WordPress?

 Why Enforce Clean Image Filenames in WordPress?

-If you run a multi-author blog or website, then you will have different users uploading images to WordPress.
+If you run a multi-author blog or website, then you might have different users uploading images to WordPress.
 It can be difficult to make sure that every image being uploaded has a clean filename.

 By clean image filename, we mean a filename without special characters like accent characters (é, â, and so on), non-Latin characters, hashtags, and periods.